nicoladainese96/nicoladainese96.github.io/blogs/thesis_summary_reflections.md

 ---
 layout: default
-title: "What is the subject of my doctoral Thesis?"
+title: "What is the subject of my doctoral thesis?"
 ---
 # What is the subject of my doctoral thesis?